Mouse button: Scroll wheel

 Scrollmice almost always mount their scroll wheels on an internal spring-loaded frame and switch, so that simply pushing down makes them work as an extra button, made easier to do without accidentally spinning it by wheel detents present in most scrollmice.
 The wheel can both be rotated and clicked, thus most mice today effectively have three buttons.
+The click is usually called the middle-click.

-In web browsers, clicking on a hyperlink opens it in a new tab, and clicking on a tab itself usually closes it.
+In web browsers, middle-clicking on a hyperlink opens it in a new tab, and middle-clicking on a tab in the tab bar usually closes it.
+On taskbars, it might open a new instance of the program as opposed to an already open one.

-Some mice have scroll wheels that can be tilted sideways for sideways scrolling.
+Some mice have scroll wheels that can be tilted sideways for sideways scrolling; others may contain a second scroll wheel for this purpose.

 Omnidirectional scrolling can be performed in various document viewers including web browsers and PDF readers by middle-clicking and moving the pointer in any direction.
 This can be done by holding and scrolling until released, or by short clicking and scrolling until clicking once more (any mouse button) or pressing the Esc key.
 Some applications such as "Xreader" simulate a drag-to-scroll gesture as used by touch screen devices such as smartphones and tablet computers.

 In Linux, pressing the left and right mouse buttons simultaneously simulates a middle click, and middle-clicking into a text area pastes the clipboard at the mouse cursor's location (not the blinking cursor's existing location).

 Text editors including Kate and Xed allow switching between open tabs by scrolling while the cursor points at the tab bar.